 Welcome to the Virginia Eminent Domain Group at Blankingship & Keith, P.C.
 We are among the most experienced eminent domain lawyers in Virginia, having handled many hundreds of cases over the last three decades.
 Best Lawyers in America ranked Blankingship & Keith, P.C. as #1 in Virginia for many years, with the firm recently receiving a Tier 1 Ranking from Best Lawyers in Metropolitan Washington D.C.
-For the second time Paul Terpak was named Best Lawyers' 2016 Washington D.C.
-Eminent Domain and Condemnation Law Lawyer of the Year (he previously received this designation in 2012), and Paul has been listed in Virginia Super Lawyers in the area of Eminent Domain for many years.
-Paul is the Editor of the standard handbook on Virginia law, "Eminent Domain Law in Virginia" (2012).
+For the third time Paul Terpak was named Best Lawyers' 2018 Washington D.C.
+Eminent Domain and Condemnation Law Lawyer of the Year (he previously received this designation in 2012 and 2016), and Paul has been listed in Virginia Super Lawyers in the area of Eminent Domain for many years.
+Paul is the Editor of the standard handbook on Virginia law, "Eminent Domain Law in Virginia" (with a new edition to be published this year).
 In 2002 Paul was selected by the Virginia Code Commission to serve on the advisory committee which produced a complete recodification of all Virginia statutes on eminent domain.

 The Eminent Domain Group has long and extensive experience in the trial of eminent domain cases and always seeks to maximize the just compensation due under the Constitution when the government takes property.
 The firm has won many of the highest condemnation awards in Virginia, but trial is not always the best solution and the group is always willing to consider a fair settlement or an "out of the box" solution to achieve the client's goals.
 Recent settlements include the unprecedented $84 million purchase by VDOT of the Hunting Towers apartment complex near the Woodrow Wilson Bridge in Alexandria.
 In an imaginative solution, Paul convinced Virginia Power to redesign a gas pipeline in a manner originally thought impossible to preserve development access to over 1000 acres on the Potomac River in Prince William County.
 Condemnors recognize the firm's expertise, and Gifford Hampshire and Paul Terpak were recently hired by Stafford County to represent it in the 3000 acre Crows Nest condemnation case, the largest sized condemnation in Virginia in over a decade.